 I’m chatting with the owner, an ex-US Diplomat, who opened this venture 13 years ago.
 An interior lovingly restored.
 She has stunningly captured the essence of the 1942 Californian movie set.
 She tells me she lives in an apartment upstairs, just like Rick.
 She informs me Rick’s has a roulette wheel.
 I should see it.

 I visit the upstairs lounge bar for a nightcap.
 The movie plays continuously on a loop around the space.
 The waiter, resplendent in his red fez, brings over a JD on the rocks.
 I glance at the movie.
 It’s coming to the casino scene.
-The husband is playing roulette and trying to win to pay for the young couple’s transit visas to Lisbon, and out of German-occupied N. Africa.
+Where the husband is playing roulette attempting to pay for the young couple’s transit visas to Lisbon, and out of German-occupied N. Africa.
 He’s losing.

 Bogie, the old softy, whispers to him to place all his chips on 22.
 The man wins.
 Bogie tells him to let it ride, on 22.
 The man wins.
 Bogie tells him to take his money and leave.